elementary/website/docs/human-interface-guidelines.md

 ### Does Your App Need an Indicator? {#does-your-app-need-an-indicator}

-The indicator area is notorious for clutter and inconsistent behavior.
+The indicator area is prone to clutter and inconsistent paradigms.
 Given that users will probably install many third-party apps, we must be careful about the number of indicators we show and how they behave.
-Keep in mind that not every application needs an indicator.
-Only a very small set of apps will benefit from one.
-You do not need an indicator if:
+Keep in mind that only a very small set of applications need or benefit from an indicator.
+Avoid adding an indicator if:

 * **The indicator will only appear while your app's main window is open.** LibUnity already provides a great API for showing application statuses on your app's icon in the dock.
 Only use an indicator if it will show while your app's main window is closed.